chen-assert/cccbd_web/Document/01_system_draft.md

-Currently we have built a web app for the Android platform, and will create a web app for the IOS platform in the future.
+Currently, we have built a web app for the Android platform and will create a web app for the IOS platform in the future.

 ### 4.3.2 Cordova's environment configuration requirements